 By now it should be evident that the PET's low price was not achieved by making a cutdown, stripped version of older technologies.
 Take the built-in cassette recorder, for instance (Photo 6).
-In all my other systems, built-in recorders are not provided.
+All of my other systems require that I not only provide my own, but both the TARBELL and ACR in my ALTAIR/IMSAI are a bit snobbish as to what they like and how it is adjusted.
 Except for the TRS-80 and PET, cassette recorders are a "hidden" extra expense of personal computing.
-The garden-variety cassette recorder isn't optimized for digital recording.
-It sacrifices signal-tonoise for low harmonic distortion and ignores phase distortion.
-Its electronics are an overkill, including automatic gain control which prevents full-level recording.
+The garden variety cassette recorder isn't optimized for digital recording.
+It sacrifices signal-to-noise for low harmonic distortion and ignores phase distortion.
+Its electronics are an overkill, including automatic gain control which prevents full level recording.

 PET's cassette takes a radical departure.
-All the eraserecord-play electronics are on the single card shown in Photos 6 and 7.
-Obviously, the gutted mechanism in the current models is a stopgap solution to overseas delivery problems, and the eventual recorder should be produced at a significant savings over competing systems.

-The recording method is a compromise between dc saturation digital recording and the frequency-shift-audio techniques currently in voque.
-Dc erase is used, and square waves are fed directly to the record head.
-The record current is limited to prevent complete saturation and biased for centering.
-On my unit this results in about 8 db better signal output on playback with improved phase distortion characteristics.
-My unit also had two dry-joint solder intermittents.

-To find these.
-I had to create a schematic.
-I also needed the information to find out why my PET played back its own tapes flawlessly, but couldn't copy from one cassette to another as I've been doing with my Sphere, etc. The problem was in the reduced record level and phase distortion.
-It worked most of the time, and might even be practical for short programs, but it certainly isn't good enough for longer ones or file storage.
-PET got some demerits when I found that several playback errors were not caught by the doublerecording check.
-I'm sure that a mass cassette duplicating operation will eventually duplicate digital tapes in this format, but my copy of the first one on the market (not Commodore) was a disaster.

-I asked Chuck Pettle if PET was designed that way on purpose to give Commodore an edge in the prepackaged software field.
+All the erase-record-play electronics are on the single card shown in Photo ().
+Obviously the gutted mechanism supplied in the current models is a stop-gap solution to overseas delivery problems, and the eventual recorder should be produced at a significant saving over competing systems.
+The recording method used is a compromise between D.C. saturation digital recording and the frequency shiftaudio techniques currently in vogue.
+D.C. erase is used and square waves are fed directly to the record head.
+The record current is limited to prevent complete saturation and biased for "centering".
+On my unit this results in about 8 DB better signal output on playback with improved phase distortion characteristics.
+My unit also had two "dry-joint" solder intermittents.
+Finding these necessitated creating a schematic -- the hard way.
+I also needed the info when I tried to find out why my PET played back its own tapes flawlessly, but couldn't copy from one cassette to another as I've been doing with my SPHERE, etc. The problem lay in the reduced record level and phase distortion.
+It worked most of the time.
+It might even be practical for short programs, but it certainly isn't good enough for longer ones or file storage.
+PET got some demerits when I found that several playback errors were not caught by the double-recording check.
+I'm sure that a mass cassette duplicating operation will eventually be capable of duplicating digital tapes in this format, but my copy of the first one on the market (not Commodore) was a disaster.
+I asked Chuck Pettle if PET was designed that way on purpose to give them an edge in the prepackaged software field.
 He was surprised at my difficulties, and assured me that the intention was to provide a truly interchangeable format for all PET users.
 There is no problem in interchange of original recordings, only duplicated copies.

-I really notice the absence of a counter on the cassette recorder.
+I really feel the absence of a counter on the cassette recorder.
 Unless you restrict your tapes to two or three per side, you wait forever for the playback to find the right program.
-In desperation, I use a separate recorder to find the approximate start position with a counter and then transfer it to the PET-a real pain.
-Although the baud rate is high (1100 baud), a long preamble, doublebuffered recording scheme and a motor stop between files slow down the file handling to a snail's pace, compared to a Tarbell.
+In desperation I use a separate recorder to find the approximate start position with a counter and then transfer it to the PET.
+A real pain.
+Although the BAUD rate is high (1,100 BAUD) a very long preamble, double buffered recording scheme and a motor stop between files slow down the file handling to a snail's pace compared to a TARBELL.
 The second cassette port is fully implemented on the CPU but, as yet, no recorder is available to make use of it.
-I hope it will have a counter.
+Hopefully it will have a counter.